Why Socialization Matters for Your Husky Puppy

 The Husky Puppy Socialization Checklist

-Use this checklist to systematically introduce your puppy to a variety of experiences.
+Use this checklist to systematically introduce your puppy to several experiences.
 Always go at your puppy’s pace—positive associations are key.
 Reward calm behavior with treats and praise.

 1. People